 Is Social Security Disability Taxable at the State Level?

 Besides owing federal income taxes on Social Security disability benefits, it’s possible that you could owe state taxes as well.
-As of 2020, 12 states imposed some form of taxation on Social Security disability benefits, though they each apply the tax differently.
+As of 2022, 12 states imposed some form of taxation on Social Security disability benefits.
+The 12 states where your disability benefits might be taxed, under some situations, are:

+Each state applies the tax differently.
 Nebraska and Utah, for example, follow federal government taxation rules.
-But other states allow for certain exemptions or exclusions and at least one state, West Virginia, plans to phase out Social Security benefits taxation by 2022.
-If you’re concerned about how much you might have to pay in state taxes on Social Security benefits, it can help to read up on the taxation rules for where you live.
+But other states allow for certain exemptions or exclusions and at least one state, West Virginia, plans to phase out Social Security benefits taxation by the end of the year.
+If you’re concerned about how much you might have to pay in-state taxes on Social Security benefits, it can help to read up on the taxation rules for where you live.

-How to Report Taxes on Social Security Disability Benefits
+How to Report Social Security Disability Benefits Taxes

 If you received Social Security disability benefits, those are reported in Box 5 of Form SSA-1099, Social Security Benefit Statement.
 This is mailed out to you each year by the Social Security Administration.